Back to blog

 Defined using the Budget at Completion (BAC), Actual Cost (AC), and Earned Value (EV), the TCPI is a valuable tool for cost control and planning of the remaining part of the project.
 A TCPI value less than 1 de-promotes a favorable situation because cost performance is actually better than planned while a value greater than 1 hints at a need to perform at a higher efficiency if the cost of the remaining work is to be met.
 When TCPI is properly determined, the project delivery can be easily foreseen and if there are any extra costs that are likely to be incurred, then they can be provided for way in advance.
 Therefore, it is a significant part of Earned Value measurements and Estimate at Completion (EAC) determination.

-How to calculate TCPI
+How to calculate the itra performance index

 The To Complete Performance Index (TCPI) is a vital component in the project management formulas that are employed to measure productivity in the course of delivering the project.
 When calculating TCPI, you mostly require the Budget At Completion (BAC), Earned Value (EV), and Actual Cost (AC).